 The Bridge House in Ambleside (which also happens to be one of the cutest towns in the Lake District) is easily one of the town’s most iconic sites.
 However, though many tourists and locals snap a photo here, few know of its rich and varied past…

 For, throughout the past few centuries, the crooked little house has been used as a counting house for a nearby mill, a tea room, a cobbler’s, a chair maker’s workshop and was even once home to a family of eight!
-It has become a symbol of Ambleside in its own right, inspiring many a famous writer, artist, and painter.
+So iconic is the Bridge House, that it has since become a symbol of Ambleside in its own right, inspiring many a famous writer, artist, and painter.

 The Bridge on which the Bridge House sits pre-dates the dwelling by up to 300 years.
 The house was eventually added and originally intended for use as an apple store during a time when the highly influential Brathwaite family ran many of the operations in the village.

 During the 1920s, it was obvious that the house was in need of some pretty intensive restorations so that it could continue to be admired and loved by future generations.
 The house was bought by a team of local volunteers and passed on to the care of the National Trust, who still own and manage the property today.

 How to visit the Bridge House in the Lake District

 The property is currently managed and owned by the National Trust (who own much of the land and historic sites of interest throughout the region of the Lake District, including Beatrix Potter’s House).